S-Porter/koober-dash/README.md

-A dashboard page to aggregate a bunch of funcionality to my browser.
+A dashboard page to aggregate a bunch of functionality to my browser.
+This is mostly so I can learn a new language (Go) and JS frontend (React).